 - Meniscus tear

 - Osgood-Schlatter disease

 - Supracondylar femoral fracture

 As the only subspecialty-trained orthopedic group in Montgomery and Wetumpka, at Alabama Orthopedic Specialists, all of our fellowship-trained orthopedic surgeons strive for excellence in patient-centered care.
 As part of this dedication, our knee doctors are highly experienced in successfully treating patients who are experiencing debilitating knee pain.
 They have obtained years of specialized medical training, followed by decades of combined clinical experience treating patients just like you.

-Our team of highly skilled knee surgeons includes fellowship-trained orthopedic surgeons Dr. Steven Barrington and Dr. D. D.Thornbury as well as fellowship-trained sports medicine surgeons Dr. Charles Hartzog and Dr. G. Dexter Walcott.
+Our team of highly skilled knee surgeons includes fellowship-trained orthopedic surgeon Dr. Steven Barrington as well as fellowship-trained sports medicine surgeons Dr. Charles Hartzog and Dr. G. Dexter Walcott.
 Together, they treat patients with nonoperative treatment options as well as a range of surgeries, such as partial knee replacement, total knee replacement, patellofemoral (kneecap) resurfacing, and cartilage repair surgical procedures.